Last updated on April 26, 2025

 #12. _____ Goblin

-Love them or hate them, some Unfinity cards are here to stay in Commander.
+Love them or hate them, Unfinity cards are given an exception on some Commander tables.
 The amount of mana _____ Goblin generates on depends on how many vowels are in the name sticker you put on it.

 #11.
 Surly Badgersaur